EARS:

 TWIST:

-Twist should be muscled proportional to the size and frame of the individual sheep.
+deep.
+The Twist should be muscled proportional to the size and frame of the individual

 UDDER:

-with more than two teats is discriminated against.
-The teats should be free of obvious defects affecting
+teats.
+A ewe with more than two teats is discriminated against.
+The teats should be free of

 SCROTUM: